renpy/renpy/sphinx/source/model.rst

 GL properties change the global state of OpenGL, or the Model-Based renderer.
 These properties Take a ``gl\_`` prefix when used as part of a Transform, so you'd write ``gl_color_masks`` in ATL.

-``color_masks``
-    This is expecting to be a 4-tuple of booleans, corresponding to the four channels of a pixel (red, green, blue, and alpha).
-If a given channel is true, the draw operation will write to that pixel.
-Otherwise, it will not.

-``pixel_perfect``
-    This only makes sense to set when a mesh is being created.
-When True, Ren'Py will move the mesh such that the first vertex is aligned with a pixel on the screen.
-This is mostly used in conjunction with text, to ensure that the text remains sharp.

 ``blend_func``
     If present, this is expected to be a six-component tuple, which is